ag143/workshop/Az Fundamentals/notes_mistake.md

 You are building an application using a virtual machine in Azure.
 As a security requirement, it is necessary to apply Azure Multi-Factor Authentication (MFA) based on certain conditions.Which Azure service should you choose
 - Azure Active Directory ID Protection.
 Azure Active Directory ID Protection allows you to apply MFA conditionally.
 It is also used to detect risks such as anonymous IP address logins, unfamiliar sign-ins, and credential leaks.
 - Explanation:
-    - Azure Monitor is incorrect because it collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform).
+    - Azure Monitor is incorrect because it collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform). zure Monitor collects monitoring metrics from a variety of on-premises and Azure sources.
+It does not have the ability to centrally manage events.
     - Azure Security Center is an integrated infrastructure security management system that enhances the security structure of the data center.
 It's an advanced threat protection feature that protects your entire hybrid workload, both on the cloud and on-premises.
-With this option, you can't use MFA
+With this option, you can't use MFA.
+    - Azure Security Center is a support service that helps you prevent, detect, and respond to threats by visualizing and controlling the security of your Azure resources.
+The Security Center continually views new resources deployed throughout your workload, evaluates whether they are configured according to security best practices, and flags them otherwise.
+It also provides a prioritized list of recommendations for the corrections needed to protect your machine.
+It provides integrated security monitoring and policy management across subscriptions and assesses whether your Azure environment meets regulatory requirements
     - Azure Threat Protection (ATP) is incorrect because it is used to monitor and analyze user activity and information across the network, such as permissions and group membership

 There is an Azure virtual network named VNET-A in a resource group named MyResourceGroup.
 VNET-A  ___________ when you assign an Azure policy that says that MyResourceGroup is not allowed to create / update virtual networks.